ca-la/react-focused-key-handler/README.md

 return (
   <App>
     <Provider>
-      // At the layer boundry for this group of key handlers
+      // At the layer boundary for this group of key handlers
       <FocusGroup>
         // In the children of the group add keyhandlers as needed.
         <KeyHandler triggers={[{ key: "Escape" }]} handler={handlerStub} />